bjorn-ali-goransson/Wordpress-Theme/README.md

 Then do:

 ```
-git clone https://github.com/bornemix/Wordpress-Theme.git . & rmdir /S /Q .git & del .git* & del README.md & del application\logout_route.php & setup
+git clone https://github.com/bjorn-ali-goransson/Wordpress-Theme.git . & rmdir /S /Q .git & del .git* & del README.md & del application\logout_route.php & setup
 ```

-To install npm and bower dependencies, run gulp dependency packaging, and compile `.less` files, run `setup.bat`. (included in the above command)

-To run gulp dependency packaging, run `deps.bat`.

-To compile your `.less` files, run `less.bat`.
+To build everything, run `build.bat`.

-To watch-compile your `.less` files, run `less-watch.bat`.
+To watch-build everything, run `watch.bat`.

-When publishing your theme, there's no need to transfer the `node_modules` or `bower_components` to the target server.
+When publishing your theme, there's no need to transfer the `node_modules` to the target server.
 They are not (and should not) be used by the theme.